Regulatory Policy Strategist

-Betsy Foss-Campbell, MA, Gene and Cell Therapy Strategist, is a seasoned strategy and policy advocate who has been at the forefront of driving and advancing novel regulatory pathways for the cutting edge field of regenerative medicine, specifically gene and cell therapy.
+Betsy Foss-Campbell, MA, Regulatory Policy Strategist, is a seasoned strategy and policy advocate who has been at the forefront of driving and advancing novel regulatory policy for the cutting-edge field of regenerative medicine, specifically gene and cell therapy.
 She has a unique ability to identify and define challenges in the field, communicate the science, and work with diverse interests to craft policies, alliances and implement win-win strategies that help relevant government entities from FDA to NIH to Capitol Hill best serve the needs of patients and innovators.

 Ms. Foss-Campbell has over 28 years of professional experience spanning varied areas.
 She has served in senior nonprofit management roles for the past eight years, including Executive Director-level leadership, with an emphasis in scientific association management.